yanbotang/yanbotang.github.io/_pages/about.md

 This website contains a list of my publications, talks and CV.

 If you are interested in contacting me, my email is yanbo.tang[at]imperial.ac.uk.

+<b> Supervision <b>

+I can supervise PhD students through the Mathematics Research Doctoral Programme, or through the EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford (StatML).
+The projects I offer are suitable for candidates with an interest in high-dimensional statistics or computational statistics and a good background in mathematical statistics.
+If you are interested in a PhD position under my supervision, please contact me via email before submitting an application; please attach a copy of your CV and transcript to your email.